multycloud/multy-docs/blog/2022-05-18-why_grpc/index.md

 ### Conclusion

 If you're starting to implement a new server and were thinking of using REST, make sure to look at the alternatives.
-Static typing allow you catch bugs earlier and provides great autocompletion in modern IDEs.
+Static typing allows you to catch bugs earlier and provides great autocompletion in modern IDEs.

 At Multy, we are building an open-source infrastructure tool that makes it easy to deploy any cloud with the same infrastructure code.
 We are using gRPC in our [Engine](https://github.com/multycloud/multy) because it allows us easily build robust clients in any language.
 An example of this is our [Terraform provider](https://github.com/multycloud/terraform-provider-multy) that is used to create Multy resources.